alackmann/openhab-netgear/README.md

 1. Go to your OpenHAB scripts directory (on Linux this is `/etc/openhab2/scripts`)
 1. Install this package using yarn/npm: `yarn add openhab-netgear`
 1. You should now have a folder in your scripts dir for `openhab-netgear`
-1. Depending on your setup, you probably need to change the file ownership of the new folder `chown -R openhab: openhab-netgear`
+1. Depending on your setup, you probably need to change the file ownership of the new folder `chown -R openhab: node_modules/`

 ## Setup
 ### Things